-&lt;sup>43 The German heimlich denotes both 'home' and 'secret,' a double meaning that is important for the scope of Margaritha's book.
-Maria Diemling, "Anthonius Margaritha and His 'Der Gantz Jüdisch Glaub'," in Dean Phillip Bell, Stephen G. Burnett (eds.), Jews, Judaism, and the Reformation in Sixteenth-Century Germany (Leiden, 2006), 303-333.
+44 The German 'heimlich' denotes both 'home' and 'secret', a double meaning that is important for the scope of Margaritha's book.
+Maria Diemling, "Anthonius Margaritha and his 'Der Gantz Jüdisch Glaub'", in Dean Phillip Bell and Stephen G. Burnett (eds.), Jews, Judaism and the Reformation in Sixteenth-Century Germany (Leiden, 2006), 303-333.

-&lt;sup>44 Yaacov Deutsch, Judaism in Christian Eyes: Ethnographic Descriptions of Jews and Judaism in Early Modern Europe (Oxford, 2012).
+45 Yaacov Deutsch, Judaism in Christian Eyes: Ethnographic Descriptions of Jews and Judaism in Early Modern Europe (Oxford, 2012).